-Services that are covered for you What you must pay when you get these services Skilled nursing facility (SNF) care Prior authorization rules (For a definition of skilled nursing facility care, see Chapter 10 of this document.
-Skilled nursing facilities are sometimes called SNFs.) may apply.
+Skilled nursing facility (SNF) care

+(For a definition of skilled nursing facility care, see Chapter 10 of this document.
+Skilled nursing facilities are sometimes called SNFs.)

 You are covered for up to 100 days per benefit period.
+Covered services include but are not limited to:

+- Semiprivate room (or a private room if medically necessary)

+- Meals, including special diets

+- Skilled nursing services

-Covered services include but are not limited to: You pay nothing per day for days 1 through 20.
-Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
-Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins with the first pint of blood you need.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily You pay a \$203 copay per day for days 21 through 100. provided by SNFs • Physician/Practitioner services Generally, you will get your SNF care from network facilities.
+You pay nothing per day for days 1 through 20.

+You pay a \$214 copay per day for days 21 through 100.

+- Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins with the first pint of blood that you need. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services

+Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.

-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse or domestic partner is living at the time you leave the hospital
+- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse or domestic partner is living at the time you leave the hospital

-Services that are covered for you